railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 .. index::
    single: translation

-Translation through a CSV file
+Translation through a CSV File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To translate or modify all of the system's phrases you first have to export a translation file in CSV form.
-And to do that, you have to install a language into Open ERP.
-To load a translation that already exists in Open ERP use :menuselection:`Administration --> Translations --> Load an Official Translation` choose a language and then click :guilabel:`Load`.
+To translate or modify all of the system's phrases, you first have to export a translation file in CSV form.
+And to do that, you have to install a language into OpenERP.
+To load a translation that already exists in OpenERP, use :menuselection:`Administration --> Translations --> Load an Official Translation`, choose a language and then click :guilabel:`Load`.

 Then export it using